 Rilke urged us to live the questions; Keats argued for “negative capability” — the willingness to embrace uncertainty, live with mystery, and make peace with ambiguity; “In order to make progress, one must leave the door to the unknown ajar,” Feynman wrote.
 And yet the art of ambiguity is ever-elusive, ever-discomfiting, too often a source of anxiety rather than liberation.
-Simone de Beauvoir — dispeller of the “tortured genius” myth of creativity, masterful love-letter writer, curmudgeonly sartorialist — certainly knew that when she penned The Ethics Of Ambiguity (UK; public library) in 1947 — a difficult but enormously rewarding read, exploring the existentialist tension between absolute freedom of choice and the constraints of life’s givens.
+Simone de Beauvoir — dispeller of the “tortured genius” myth of creativity, masterful love-letter writer, curmudgeonly sartorialist — certainly knew that when she penned The Ethics Of Ambiguity (public library) in 1947 — a difficult but enormously rewarding read, exploring the existentialist tension between absolute freedom of choice and the constraints of life’s givens.

 “The most precious thing is vitality,” young Susan Sontag wrote in her diary.
 But what, exactly, is vitality, and what might its secret be?
 De Beauvoir contemplates the question as it relates to liberty in Part II, titled “Personal Freedom and Others”: